zilverline/sequent/docs/docs/concepts/validations.md

 end
 ```

-You should handle the `Sequent::Core::CommandNotValid` since even if you validate you Command yourself in the
+You should handle the `Sequent::Core::CommandNotValid` since even if you validate your Command yourself in the
 route before executed any registered synchronous [Workflow](workflow.html) executing Commands
 can also raise a `Sequent::Core::CommandNotValid`.